rajeshm7910/apigee-crd/README.md

 Its goal is to manage Apigee  resources like apiproxies, apiproducts, developes etc as Kubernetes Objects.

-This projects publishes bunch of Custom Resource Definitions for Apigee resources that can be deployed in a Kubernetes Cluster.
-At this time Apigee offers gcloud (imperative) or APIs to create Apigee resources.
-This offers declarative way of defining Apigee resources as yaml files.
-Finally kubectl can used to apply and manage these configurations.
+This project publishes Custom Resource Definition for Apigee resources that can be deployed in a Kubernetes Cluster.This offers declarative way of defining Apigee resources as yaml files.
+Finally the resources can be managed by the easy-to-use kubectl commands.

 ### CRD Supported